magicbitlk/MagicBit-with-mBlock/ExampleProjects.rst

 **->Methodology**

-Magicbit equipped with two onboard push buttons in magicbit development board, Lets select the push button which is wired to D34.
+Magicbit equipped with two on-board push buttons in magicbit development board, Lets select the push button which is wired to D34.
 Buttons on the board are in pulled up internally (to learn more about pullups/pulldowns follow this link), which means when button is not pressed the status of the button is 1(HIGH), & when the button is pressed the status of the button is 0(LOW).

 .. image:: https://github.com/HarshaWeerasinghe/MagicBit-with-mBlock/blob/master/Example_Resources/Blinking_LED/Pushbutton.png?raw=true

+Also like in previous example we need to select an LED to indicate the change, lets select RED LED which is wired to pin D27.

+Then we can use the variable as the condition of the if block, and if the button is pressed, the bulb should turn on, and the button is not pressed the light should turn off.

 **->Coding (Live_mode**